-Establish a Congestion Management Process (CMP) to serve as a practical tool for staff and decision-makers to identify and implement strategies that enhance the mobility of people and goods in the Lincoln metropolitan area.
-The CMP is to guide for effectively allocating human, capital, and financial resources in order to reduce roadway travel-time delays, improve air quality, and conserve energy.
+The Congestion Management Process (CMP) adopted by the MPO is to serve as a practical tool for staff and decision-makers to identify and implement strategies that enhance the mobility of people and goods in the Lincoln metropolitan area.
+The CMP is to be supportive and folded into the overall metropolitan transportation planning process that includes the development and implementation of the Transportation Improvement Program (TIP) and the Long Range Transportation Plan (LRTP).